Guglielmo Marconi

-Biography

-Early years
+Early life and ancestry

+Family

-Marconi was born into the Italian nobility as Guglielmo Giovanni Maria Marconi in Palazzo Marescalchi in Bologna on 25 April 1874, the second son of Giuseppe Marconi (an Italian aristocratic landowner from Porretta Terme) and his Irish wife Annie Jameson (daughter of Andrew Jameson of Daphne Castle in County Wexford, Ireland, and granddaughter of John Jameson, founder of whiskey distillers Jameson & Sons).
-Marconi had a brother, Alfonso, and a stepbrother, Luigi.
-Between the ages of two and six, Marconi and his elder brother Alfonso lived with their mother in the English town of Bedford.
+Guglielmo Giovanni Maria Marconi was born on 25 April 1874 at Palazzo Dall'Armi Marescalchi in Bologna, Italy, the son of Giuseppe Marconi, an Italian aristocratic landowner from Porretta Terme who lived in the countryside of Pontecchio, and his second wife, Annie Jameson, the granddaughter of Jameson Irish Whiskey founder John Jameson.

+Giuseppe, who was a widower with a son, Luigi, married Annie on 16 April 1864 in Boulogne-sur-Mer, France.
+Alfonso, Marconi's older brother, was born the following year.

+Between the ages of two and six, Guglielmo and Alfonso lived with their mother in Bedford, England.
+Having an Irish mother helped explain his many activities in Great Britain and Ireland.

+On 4 May 1877, when Marconi was age 3, his father decided to obtain British citizenship; Marconi could have thus also opted for British citizenship anytime, as both his parents were British citizens.

 Education

-Marconi did not attend school as a child and did not go on to formal higher education.
-Instead, he learned chemistry, mathematics, and physics at home from a series of private tutors hired by his parents.
-His family hired additional tutors for Guglielmo in the winter when they would leave Bologna for the warmer climate of Tuscany or Florence.
-Marconi noted an important mentor was professor Vincenzo Rosa, a high school physics teacher in Livorno.
+Marconi did not receive any formal education during his youth.
+Instead, he learned chemistry, mathematics, and physics at home from a series of private tutors hired by his parents; his family hired additional tutors for him in the winter when they would leave Bologna for the warmer climate of Tuscany or Florence.
+An important mentor was Vincenzo Rosa, a high school physics teacher in Livorno.
 Rosa taught the 17-year-old Marconi the basics of physical phenomena as well as new theories on electricity.

-At the age of 18 and back in Bologna, Marconi became acquainted with University of Bologna physicist Augusto Righi, who had done research on Heinrich Hertz's work.
-Righi permitted Marconi to attend lectures at the university and also to use the University's laboratory and library.
+At the age of 18, Marconi returned to Bologna and became acquainted with Augusto Righi, a physics professor at the University of Bologna, who had done research on Heinrich Hertz's work.
+Righi permitted Marconi to attend lectures at the university and also to use the university's laboratory and library.